Legal luminary Maxwell Opara

 has discussed the enduring nature of political conflicts, specifically citing incidents in Rivers, Ondo, and Edo.
 He suggested that politicians, particularly figures like Wike, are unlikely to easily forget perceived betrayals or opposition.
 Opara emphasized that if Fubara believes Wike will forgive him, it's merely wishful thinking.

+During an AIT interview, Opara delved into the intricacies of political alliances and potential scenarios like impeachment, which can significantly influence political dynamics, shaping alliances and support for second tenures.
 Pointing to instances in Rivers, Ondo, and Edo, he argued that politicians often hold grudges for perceived betrayals.
 Opara dismissed the idea that Wike would extend forgiveness to Fubara, stressing that missing an impeachment now could negatively impact support for a second tenure.

 He stated, "In Rivers, Ondo, and Edo, politicians never forget.
 So if Fubara thinks Wike will forgive him, he's mistaken.
 He should realize that missing an impeachment now means Wike won't support him for a second tenure.
 If Shuaibu believes apologizing to Obaseki will work, it's their strategy.
 The situation in Ondo State is similar.